SoFarSoGrant/Hashbot/README.md

 > [!IMPORTANT]
 > This file should be created and saved in the same directory as hashbot.py

 ### The .env file contains sensitive information like your bot's token.
+Don't Share it!

 ***Select the dropdown based on your operating system:***

 <details>